ALavault/alavault.github.io/_posts/2020-06-22-gtr_tuto_2_further.md

 ```

 *Exercice :*
-1. While practicing these scale pattern, remark the notes are only C,D,E,F,G,A,B.
+1. While practising these scale pattern, remark the notes are only C,D,E,F,G,A,B.
 2. These patterns can be transposed up and down the neck.
 Play the G major scale with both fingering.
    (*Hint : The G on the A string is at 10, you have a G on the E string at 3)